nzhang20/DSC180A/README.md

 - `data/raw/rmcorr.csv`: Significant correlations found using the CLR + rmcorr method (Supplementary Table 32).
 - `data/raw/sparcc.csv`: Significant correlations found using the SPARCC method (Supplementary Table 32).
 - `data/raw/subject_file.csv`: Demographic information and covariates collected on each individual including their disease status (`IR_IS_classification`)

+### Data Cleaning
+The clean dataset in `data/clean.csv` is created by filtering the merged `S1_Subjects`, `S3_SampleList`, and `gut_16s_abundance.txt` on subjects that had a known IRIS classification and samples that were collected at a "Healthy" visit.

+### EDA
+In order to use causal discovery algorithms, we need to verify that our data meet certain assumptions.
+Depending on whether there is linearity and Gaussianity in the data, we are limited to different algorithms.
+We also check the Pearson correlations between genera for the IR and IS cohorts separately.

+### Causal Discovery Algorithms & Graphs
+There are (currently) four methods we are using to obtain a causal graph for each of the IR and IS cohorts.
+If you would like to see different implementations of each, check out the `test` folder.
+1. **Peter-Clark (PC) with (Fast) Kernel-based Conditional Independence (KCI)**.
+This is the most well-known/widely-used causal discovery algorithm in current literature.
+It is a constraint-based method.
+2. **Fast Causal Inference (FCI)**.
+This is a variant of PC that can handle unknown confounding variables by denoting these with double-arrowed edges.
+3. **Greedy Equivalence Search (GES)**.
+This is a score-based method that iteratively adds and removes edges based on score improvement.
+4. **Our algorithm**.
+We test each of the correlations found in the paper with conditional independence tests on conditioning sets of size 1 and size 2.
+This limits the number of tests we conduct and addresses the low power issue.
+5. **GraphicalLASSO**.
+We reduce the number of features from 45 genera to 10, and we run methods 1-3.

 ### Scripts
 Activate the virtual environment with `source venv/bin/activate` or install the dependencies with `pip install -r requirements.txt`.